benjaminparry/benjaminparry.github.io/_posts/writing/2021-07-07-its-okay-advice-for-research-newcomers.md

 ## Note-taking

 It’s okay if you feel overwhelmed trying to run the interview and take notes at the same time.
-It’s impossible to do both and do a good job.
-Instead try to find someone on your team to take notes so you can focus on the conversation with your participant.
-Make minimal notes of points in the conversation that are interesting or want to return to.
-Find your own your preferred method – I find structuring the conversation flow using mindmaps, branching out from a central topic.
+It’s impossible to do both and still do a good job.
+Instead try to find someone on your team to take notes.
+That leaves you to focus on the conversation with your participant.
+Make minimal notes that allow you to come back to interesting parts of the conversation you want to clarify or ask further questions.
+Find your own your preferred method of taking notes.
+I find structuring the conversation flow using mindmaps useful.
+Branching out from a central topic allows me to track the converation flow, thinking styles and make connections between nodes.
 I also capture keywords and timestamps.
 I prefer analogue over digital capturing during a session.
+I find the it is less distracting for the participant and has fewer points of failure.
 Another option is to record the session and listen back later, but only do that once you gain consent from your participant.

 ## Informed consent